Skip to main content

 Processing timelines at Bellco: 30-90 days depending on account structure and estate complexity.
 Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.

-Bellco requires several documents to process a claim, including Certified copy of death certificate with raised seal, Government-issued photo ID for beneficiary, joint owner, or personal representative, and Letters Testamentary or Letters of Administration (if no POD beneficiary; issued by probate court), and additional documentation depending on the account type.
+Bellco requires several documents to process a claim, including Certified copy of the death certificate with raised seal, Government-issued photo ID for beneficiary, joint owner, or personal representative, and Letters Testamentary or Letters of Administration (if no POD beneficiary; issued by probate court), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 Frequently asked questions